ugr-sail/sinergym/docs/source/pages/tests.rst

 Install Pytest
 ****************

-This project has already established this dependency if you have installed *extras* libreries or *test* librery specifically (see :ref:`4.
+This project has already established this dependency if you have installed *extras* libraries or *test* library specifically (see :ref:`4.
 Install the package`).
 However, to install it independently:

 .. code:: sh